A Conversation with Mark Lamster

 You begin Chapter 1 with a quote from The Great Gatsby (only one of two headed by a quote that are not Philip’s, the other from Hitler), “A sense of the fundamental decencies is parceled out unequally at birth.”
 Did you gain empathy for Johnson’s circumstances in the shaping of his flaws?

-You open with a quote from Philip: “I can’t stand truth.
+You open with a quote from Johnson: “I can’t stand truth.
 It gets so boring, you know, like social responsibility.”
-Was your goal to find Philip’s truth?
+Was your goal to find Johnson’s truth?
 Do you feel you achieved truth?

 I felt the complete truth should be out.
 The facts are clear — his actions made him a Nazi agent.
 He never admitted fully to the extent of his culpability.
 He was insulated by his wealth from the most damaging repercussions of his choices; as he did not accept money, he escaped arrest and prosecution.
 His wealth and intellect made him the ideal Nazi stooge.
 The elite Nazis preferred sympathizers with cash and strategy to the diffuse, even brutish enthusiasm of the commoner.